chrismaltby/gb-studio-site/content/docs/music.md

 In the tracker, the E-5 note will resume at full volume after the C00 effect.

 In-game, you will not hear the E-5 note.
 This is because the C00 persists until another `Cxx` effect is set.
-Basically, you have to do the following:
+To make the tracker playback sound identical to the in-game playback, the following must be done:

 ```
 ModPlug Tracker MOD